Painter license requirements by state: A comprehensive guide

 Most contractors who perform residential home improvements must be licensed by the Division of Corporations, Business and Professional Licensing in Alaska.
 Only the residential endorsement license has pre-requisite requirements.

-You must hold business insurance in Alaska and hold a surety bond.
+You must hold business insurance in Alaska and a bond; the amounts depend on your classification type.
 Application fees total $350.

 Arizona